sdhnshu/shell_gpt/README copy.md

 To use Python with REPL, you can simply open a terminal or command prompt ...
 ```

-REPL mode can work with `--shell` and `--python` options, which makes it very handy for interactive shell commands and code generation:
+REPL mode can work with `--shell` and `--code` options, which makes it very handy for interactive shell commands and code generation:

 ```text
 sgpt --repl temp --shell